- Reference Notes Callouts Overview

 Then right-click and select Properties from the menu that opens.

-Once in the Properties palette, go to Display Locked and select Yes.
+Once in the Properties panel, go to Display Locked and select Yes.

 Now select the viewport and use the "grip points" to expand the viewport outward (in our example, to the right), exposing more of the drawing in Model Space.